Destidom/docker-transmission-sabnzbd-openvpn/README.md

               --dns 1.0.0.1 \
               hvos234/docker-transmission-sabnzbdplus-openvpn:4.0-hvos234

-Do not forget to change the OPENVPNFILE, USERNAME, PASSWORD and the other PASSWORD and PASSWORD.
+Do not forget to change the OPENVPNFILE, USERNAME, PASSWORD, PASSWORD and also the 192.168.192.0/24 to your situation.
+Run the container once and ajust the ${TRANSMISSION_HOME}/settings.json and the ${SABNZBD_HOME}/sabnzbd.ini to your liking!
+Do not forget to change the "APi-key" and the "NZB-key" in sabznbd!

-When you run this image, it will copy the 'default-settings.json' file to the ${TRANSMISSION_HOME}/settings.json (if not exists) and the 'default-sabnzbd.ini' files to ${SABNZBD_HOME}/sabnzbd.ini (if not exists), and replaces all the envoirment variabels started with 'TRANSMISSION_' (for the settings.json) and 'SABNZBD_' (for the sabnzbd.ini) in the settings.json and of course the sabnzbd.ini file.
+When you run this , it will copy the 'default-settings.json' file to the ${TRANSMISSION_HOME}/settings.json (if not exists) and the 'default-sabnzbd.ini' files to ${SABNZBD_HOME}/sabnzbd.ini (if not exists), and replaces all the envoirment variabels started with 'TRANSMISSION_' (for the settings.json) and 'SABNZBD_' (for the sabnzbd.ini) in the settings.json and of course the sabnzbd.ini file.
 You can start the a container the first time and make alterations in both files